 At the Detroit Zoo

-Chimpanzees live in large groups called communities.
+Chimpanzees live in large groups called troops.